 Theorem 1 shows that the decompositions associated with strong bound sets uniquely represent all disjoint decompositions of a function.
-It was proved in [40] that the number of strong bound sets of an n-variable Boolean function is O(n), while the number of all bound sets is $O(2^n)$ .
+These are the decompositions A of Property 1.
+It was proved in [36] that the number of strong bound sets of an n-variable Boolean function is O(n), while the number of all bound sets is $O(2^n)$.